serverless/serverless-graphql-blog/README.md

 #serverless-graphql-blog

-This Serverless Project creates a basic blog structure, including Posts, Authors and Comments utilizing [GraphQL][1], a query language created by Facebook for describing data requirements on complex application data models via a single endpoint and DynamoDB for persistant storage.
+This Serverless Project creates a basic blog structure, including Posts, Authors and Comments utilizing [GraphQL][1] and DynamoDB for persistent storage **via a single endpoint**.

-**This project automatically creates 3 DynamoDB tables upon `serverless dash deploy`.
-They are defined in `s-project.json`.**
+**Note:** This project automatically creates 3 DynamoDB tables upon `serverless dash deploy`.
+They are defined in `s-project.json`.

 ## Installation